browserengineering/book/book/scheduling.md

 [^nothing-later]: There is no JavaScript API that allows reading back state from anything later in the rendering pipeline than layout.
-What's why we moved raster and draw to the browser thread.
+This made it relatively easy for us to move raster and draw to the browser thread.

 One possible way to resolve these tensions is to optimistically move style and layout off the main thread, similar to optimistically doing